engels74/ssktjl-eac-script/README.md

 ### What does the script do in detail?

-0) The user chooses the only option in the main menu, "[1] Run Script".
+1) The user chooses the only option in the main menu, "[1] Run Script".
-1) Select the location of your SS:KTJL game folder
 2) Choose a location to temporarily store the `EasyAntiCheat_EOS.sys` file.
 3) The script will check if the game is running.
 4) If the game is closed, it will continue.